 Dr Jason Scott-Warren, Faculty of English

-Early modern literary and cultural history; histories of reading/of the book; textual/manuscript studies; writing and the self; literature and anthropology; materiality; the literatures of London.
+Early modern literary and cultural history; history of reading/of the book; textual archaeologies; editing in theory and practice; writing and the self; literature and anthropology; materiality, embodiment, distributed personhood; literatures of London.

 Areas of Graduate Supervision

-English and European Renaissance literature; early modern cultural history/cultural geography; history of reading; history of the book; early modern textual circulation; anthropological approaches to literature; material texts and material culture; writing and the self.
-Contributes to teaching and/or supervision for the Medieval and Renaissance Literature MPhil.
+English and European Renaissance literature; early modern cultural history/cultural geography; history of reading; history of the book; early modern textual circulation; anthropological approaches to literature; material texts and material culture; writing and the distributed self.
+Contributes to the Medieval and Renaissance Literature MPhil.

 - 'Nashe's Stuff', in Andrew Hadfield, ed., The Oxford Companion to English Prose, c.
 1500-1640 (Oxford: Oxford University Press, 2013), 204-18

 - 'Was Elizabeth I Richard II?: The Authenticity of Lambarde's "Conversation"', in Review of English Studies (2012)

 - 'What Can We Learn from Early Modern Drama?', Historical Journal 55/2 (2012), 553-62

 - 'Reading on the Threshold', in Subha Mukherji, ed., Thinking on Thresholds: The Poetics of Transitive Spaces (London: Anthem Press, 2011), 57-72

 - 'Unannotating Spenser', in Helen Smith and Louise Wilson, eds, Renaissance Paratexts (Cambridge: Cambridge University Press, 2011), 153-64, 250-4

 - 'Books in the Bedchamber: Religion, Accounting and the Library of Richard Stonley', in John N. King, ed., Tudor Books and Readers (Cambridge: Cambridge University Press, 2010), 232-52